2023

 the Interface

-To understand the current game experience, I conducted a cognitive walkthrough and full UX audit.
-I started with the onboarding flow, spanned six steps, the moments above highlight where friction most impacted time-to-play.
+To understand the existing experience, I conducted a cognitive walkthrough and full UX audit.
+The initial onboarding spanned six steps, relying heavily on text and forcing users through a long sequence before they could play

 Key Observations